Discrete Latent Structure in Neural Networks: Path Gradient Estimator (The Reparametrization Trick)

 \section{Path Gradient Estimator (The Reparametrization Trick)}

 Estimating gradients of expectations is challenging not only in the discrete setting, but also in the continuous one.
-An alternative to the SFE is given by the \emph{Path Gradient Estimator} (PGE), also known as the reparametrization trick.
+An alternative to the SFE is given by the \emph{Path Gradient Estimator} (PGE), introduced by \citet{ho1983optimization} and also known as the